 The signup bonus is offered as bonus points on all purchases up to a set spending threshold, with 12 months to earn the full bonus.
 Don't forget to check out some BA Avios Sweet Spot Awards.

 - British Airways Visa Signature® Card – Earn 4 Avios for every $1 spent on all purchases within your first year up to $30,000.
 That's up to 120,000 bonus Avios

 As we tick over the end of June and launch into the second half of the year, multiple Chase and Amex offers are coming to an end and this may be your last chance to pick up these increased signup bonuses for the foreseeable future.

 The signup bonuses across the Southwest co-brand cards are definitely worth running the numbers on.
-For a low minimum spend of just $3/5K, you could put yourself within a few thousand points of one of the best perks in the points and miles game in the Southwest Companion Pass.
+For a low minimum spend, you could earn yourself one of the best perks in the points-and-miles game with the Southwest Companion Pass.